kevinfergus/TheShoppies/README.md

 See a deployed version at https://main.dsdx2l29rn9db.amplifyapp.com/

-To run this project, fork and clone this rep and run Yarn Start.
+To run this project, fork and clone this repo and run Yarn Start.